1-800-852-5985

 How To Become A Caretaker?

+The Caretaker is the entry level position in Standardbred racing.
+If you aspire to be a trainer, you must be a caretaker first for two years.
+If you want to be a driver, you must be a caretaker first, for two years, then a trainer, for at least one year.
 A passion for horses, strong work ethic, superior time management skills, and being reliable are some of the most important traits for being a caretaker, as identified by many of the caretakers featured in this year’s Faces of Racing series.
-Most of them also pointed out that being a caretaker is a lifelong learning process.
+Most of them also pointed out that being a caretaker is a lifelong learning process. |

 So how does someone become a caretaker?
 For the majority, it means finding a trainer to work for and having “on the job” training.
 There are also two educational institutions that have programs / courses specifically for grooms – Equine Guelph and Olds College.